Trump's Press Secretary Tries For A Reset, But Goes On To Lament Negative Narrative

 Like Rodney Dangerfield, the Trump administration apparently feels it gets no respect.

-White House Press Secretary Sean Spicer on Monday launched into a lengthy defense of statements made by him and President Trump, and of criticisms of the president.
+White House press secretary Sean Spicer on Monday launched into a lengthy defense of statements made by him and President Trump, and of criticisms of the president.

 "The default narrative is always negative," Spicer said Monday during his first briefing in which he took questions.
 "And that's demoralizing."